http4ts/http4ts/README.md

 ## Binding to Node.js

-### Http Server
+### HTTP Server

-In order to use this library in Node.js, you have to bind the `HttpHandler` to the Node.js http server. http4ts supplies a [`toNodeRequestListener`](https://github.com/http4ts/http4ts/blob/master/src/node/server.ts) to bind an `HttpHandler` to the Node.js server.
+In order to use this library in Node.js, you have to bind the `HttpHandler` to the Node.js HTTP server. http4ts supplies a [`toNodeRequestListener`](https://github.com/http4ts/http4ts/blob/master/src/node/server.ts) to bind an `HttpHandler` to the Node.js server.

 ``` ts
 import * as http from "http";